1Cobalt/71Moves/README.md

-A 2D arcade archery game where the player progresses through levels by popping balloons with unique properties.
+A 2D arcade shooter game where the player progresses through levels by popping balloons with unique properties.
 Features multiple weapon types, an achievement system, and optimized performance for mobile devices.

 Gameplay Features
 * **Progression System:** Complete levels by reaching score targets to unlock new stages.